NullCipherr/NullCipherr.github.io/README.md

 ---

-Feel free to explore my projects, check out my blog posts, or [get in touch](#) through the contact form.
+Feel free to explore my projects, check out my blog posts, or [get in touch](mailto:andrei@example.com) through the contact form.
 I'm always open to new opportunities and collaborations!

 ---

-The links above ("Explore My Projects," "Read My Blog," "Contact Me") can be set up with CSS animations to make them interactive.
-For example, you could use hover effects to change the color, underline the text, or add a slight zoom effect.
-Would you like to implement these animations, or do you need any other specific details?